ManiacalLabs/BiblioPixel/doc/developer/extracting-gifs.rst

 GIF extraction; and, why the preprocessing phase?
 ===================================================

-The documentation has a nioce feature where if you embed a BiblioPixel project in a documentation page, it is automatically turned into an animated GIF that shows what that project would look like if run!
+The documentation has a nice feature where if you embed a BiblioPixel project in a documentation page, it is automatically turned into an animated GIF that shows what that project would look like if run!